-Included in accounts payable and accrued liabilities are government remittances payable of \$8,800 (2017 - \$9,249).
+Included in accounts payable and accrued liabilities are government remittances payable of \$nil (2018 - \$8,800).

 4. Accrued silviculture liability:

 The Corporation's silviculture obligation relates to legislation that requires the Corporation to incur the cost of reforestation on its forest timber licenses and forest tenures.